-The Appeal Panel is composed of five individuals of high repute, from the Member States and with a proven record of relevant knowledge and professional experience, who will act independently and in the public interest.
-For more information on the Members, see ‘Composition’ page.
+The Appeal Panel is composed of five individuals of high repute, from across the Banking Union, and with a proven record of relevant knowledge and professional experience, who will act independently and in the public interest.

 - addressing or removing substantive impediments to resolution according to Article 10(10) SRMR;